MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

 After you have synchronized your user data from Oracle HCM to Microsoft Entra ID / on premises Active Directory using the Inbound Provisioning API, you may want to configure writeback from the Microsoft Entra Provisioning Service to Oracle HCM.
 Writeback is the process of sending user changes that occur in Entra ID back to Oracle HCM, such as username, email, and password.
 This ensures that your user data is consistent and accurate across both systems.

-To configure writeback, you'll need to use the Oracle HCM SCIM APIs.
+To configure writeback, you need to use the Oracle HCM SCIM APIs.
 The [Oracle HCM SCIM APIs (oracle.com)](https://docs.oracle.com/en/cloud/saas/applications-common/24a/farca/Quick_Start.html) are RESTful web services that allow you to create, update, and delete users in Oracle HCM from an external source, such as Entra.
 You can use the existing Oracle Fusion ERP provisioning connector in the Microsoft Entra App Gallery to connect to the Oracle HCM SCIM APIs and map the user attributes that you want to write back.

-To set up writeback you’ll need to configure an outbound provisioning job to your Oracle HCM tenant.
-To configure writeback, you’ll need the following info:
+To set up writeback, you need to configure an outbound provisioning job to your Oracle HCM tenant.
+To configure writeback, you need the following info:

-- **Admin username and password:** You'll need the details of the admin account that has access to Oracle HCM and can invoke the HCM [User update API](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fdocs.oracle.com%2Fen%2Fcloud%2Fsaas%2Fapplications-common%2F24a%2Ffarca%2FExternal_IDM_as_Source_For_Email.html&data=05%7C02%7Crahunair%40microsoft.com%7Ca7d5bec5410a484e4d6208dcbcc93506%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638592819627654667%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C0%7C%7C%7C&sdata=F094mAefz1hjtSJY0nX4K%2FHCLIRD%2F1WeHMX7KuqG350%3D&reserved=0).
+- **Admin username and password:** You need the details of the admin account that has access to Oracle HCM and can invoke the HCM [User update API](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fdocs.oracle.com%2Fen%2Fcloud%2Fsaas%2Fapplications-common%2F24a%2Ffarca%2FExternal_IDM_as_Source_For_Email.html&data=05%7C02%7Crahunair%40microsoft.com%7Ca7d5bec5410a484e4d6208dcbcc93506%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638592819627654667%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C0%7C%7C%7C&sdata=F094mAefz1hjtSJY0nX4K%2FHCLIRD%2F1WeHMX7KuqG350%3D&reserved=0).

 Follow these steps to configure the writeback job to Oracle HCM using the Oracle Fusion ERP connector: